keras-team/keras-io/examples/generative/md/text_generation_with_miniature_gpt.md

 ```

 ---

 ## Self-attention with causal masking

-We compute self-attention as usual, but prevent any information to flow
+First, implement self-attention block where information is prevented from
-from future tokens by masking the upper half of the scaled dot product matrix.
+flowing from future tokens.
+This is achieved by masking the upper half of the
+scaled dot product matrix.

 ```python